sfmalp/molecule-galaxy-actions/README.md

 * `create.yml` and `destroy.yml` are created automatically, and can be removed
 * `prepare.yml` and `cleanup.yml` are optional parts of the testing sequence, but not created automatically

+If ansible is used to resolve dependencies, this is done by `requirements.yml`, `meta/` is not used.
 Unfortunately, importing roles (that are not part of a collection) into galaxy seems to be cumbersome:

 * each role needs to be at the root level of its own dedicated repository